anshumandwivediusa/java-notes/02. java_basics_and_oops/README.md

 | Example of **compile‑time polymorphism**. | Example of **run‑time polymorphism**. |
 | **Cannot overload by changing only the return type**. <br> Return type may be same/different, but parameters must change. | Return type must be **same or covariant** (subclass type allowed).
 In case Parameters is different, treated as method overriding. |

+Method "Hiding"?
+ - Static methods are bound at compile time.
+ - The compiler decides which method to call based on the reference type or class name, not the actual object type.
+ - That means the parent’s static method is still there — it isn’t replaced.
+The child’s static method just shadows (hides) it when you use the child’s class name.

 ```java
 // ===============================
 // Method Overloading